canonical-web-and-design/practices/coding/js.md

 ## Style
 Js should be written using [AirBnB](https://github.com/airbnb/javascript) style.
 New projects can adhere to this by selecting 'AirBnB' during `eslint init`, and existing projects can find the relevant eslint config in [eslint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

+## Progressive Enhancement
+Javascript should progressively enhance a page.
+Core content and functionality should still be available without Javascript.

 ## Element hooks
 We should target page element in Javascript using the `data-js` element attribute instead of using the class attribute.
 Classnames should be used for styling only.